gcalderonmeza/CleanDataProject/CodeBook.md

 ### Transformation

-The data in features.txt were used give names to the columns obtained by reading and merging X_Train.txt and X_Test.txt.
+The data in features.txt were used give names to the columns.
+The names were transformed first by replacing the "(", ")", "-", "," characters to "_".
+Then the leading "t" was changed to "time_" and the leading "f", changed to "freq_".

+ obtained by reading and merging X_Train.txt and X_Test.txt.

 These data were also used to extract the measurements for mean and std from the original features which contained 561 measurements.